BSpendlove/pykeadhcp/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Coding Style

+- Minimum version of Python to use during development and production releases is 3.10.6
+- Always use f-strings as they are far more superior than `%` and `.format()`
+- Currently `black` is used with the default configuration, please ensure you use `black` to format your python code.
+If you are running VSCode then you can set to format on save with the black formatter to save time, however you must provide output of running `black` before your pull request is considered
+- Always write tests for new command features that interact with the Kea API or the local cached configuration
+- Any functions should follow the Kea API documentation (with the exception of reserved variable names) as closely as possible
+- List comprehensions should always be used where possible unless the code is too ugly and unreadable, that is up for you and the review to agree with :-)

 ## Tests

 A basic infrastructure is provided in this project under the `tests/test_infrastructure` folder which creates a basic ISC Kea DHCP server running the 4 main daemons (control-agent, ddns, dhcp4 and dhcp6).
 Before code is merged into main, you must ensure that you implement the relevant pytest functions in the appropriate test file (eg. `test_kea_dhcp4.py` contains all the relevant tests against the dhcp4 API command).